SonarSource/sonarlint-language-server/README.md

 With that in mind, if you would like to submit a code contribution, please create a pull request for this repository.
 Please explain your motives to contribute this change: what problem you are trying to fix, what improvement you are trying to make.

-Make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset#code-style) and all tests are passing (Azure pipeline is executed for each pull request).
+Make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset#code-style) and all tests are passing (CirrusCI is executed for each pull request).

 Building
 --------